Nancy Chen: Current

 In 2021, Chen joined CBS News as a New York-based correspondent after working as a correspondent with the organization's Newspath division since February of 2020.
 She has covered national stories including the criminal trial of Kyle Rittenhouse, the Waukesha Christmas parade attack, the 2022 Bronx apartment fire, the Omicron wave in New York City, and the 2022 Buffalo shooting.
-Her work has been featured on CBS This Morning, CBS Evening News with Norah O'Donnell, CBS Saturday Morning, CBS News Sunday Morning, and Face the Nation.
-She also fills in as anchor for CBS Saturday Morning and CBSN, CBS' streaming news channel.

 In 2022, CBS This Morning won an Emmy Award at the 43rd News and Documentary Emmy Awards for "Outstanding Live News Program" where Chen was listed as a correspondent.
+She got laid off on Oct 30, 2025 with seven other on-air personalities, all of whom are women.
+Four among the eight are persons of color.